Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 -Asymmetric
 1. Firstly, there is a common number C.
-2. "Person A" chooses A and Arand randomly respectively.
+2. "Person A" chooses A1, A2, Arand randomly respectively.
-3. "Person B" chooses B and Brand randomly respectively.
+3. "Person B" chooses B1, B2, Brand randomly respectively.
-4. "Person A" implements NAND and OR gate bitwise operations(or NOR and AND if they want, even if there is no advantage or disadvantage related to it) of A and C. Then, implement XOR gate operation of the resulting values.
-Let's call it Ahooked.
-5. "Person B" implements NAND and OR gate bitwise operations(or NOR and AND if they want, even if there is no advantage or disadvantage related to it) of B and C. Then, implement XOR gate operation of the resulting values.
-Let's call it Bhooked.
+4. "Person A" implements SAME gate operation(XNOR gate operation) of A1 and Common, and A2 and Common.
+Let's call them ASamed1 and ASamed2 respectively.
+5. "Person B" implements SAME gate operation(XNOR gate operation) of B1 and Common, and B2 and Common.
+Let's call them BSamed1 and BSamed2 respectively.
-6. "Person A" implements XOR gate operations of Arand and Ahooked.
+6. "Person A" implements XOR gate operations of ASamed1, ASamed2, and Arand.
 Let's call the result of it Apub.
-7. "Person B" implements XOR gate operations of Brand and Bhooked.
-Let's call the result of it Apub.
+7. "Person B" implements XOR gate operations of BSamed1, BSamed2, and Brand.
+Let's call the result of it Bpub.
-8. THIS IS THE CORE IDEA!: For an attacker, there is no way to guess the value of A, B, Arand, and Brand since they are just randomly chosen.
-The attacker is able to guess the value of A if Ahooked is known(Please read my explanations below), but it is impossible to do so as Ahooked is XORed with another totally random number.
-Same one-time-pad-like dilemma exists in the case of B and Bpub as well.
+8. THIS IS THE CORE IDEA!: For an attacker, there is no way to guess the value of A1, A2, Arand, B1, B2, and Brand since they are hiding one another.
+I call it "Encrypted in 3D way" because basically, each key element makes it impossible to guess another one.
-9. "Person A" implements XOR gate operation of Bpub, A, and Arand.
+9. "Person A" implements XOR gate operation of Bpub, A1, A2, and Arand.
-10. "Person B" implements XOR gate operation of Apub, B, and Brand.
+10. "Person B" implements XOR gate operation of Apub, B1, B2, and Brand.
-11. Now, A and B have the same number secretly.
+11. Now, A and B have the same secret number.
 12. This is simplified equatioin
->(A nand C)  ^ (A or C) ^ Arand = Apub
+>(A1 same C)  ^ (A2 same C) ^ Arand = Apub
->(B nand C)  ^ (B or C) ^ Brand = Bpub
+>(B1 same C)  ^ (B2 same C) ^ Brand = Bpub
->(Bpub ^ A ^ Arand) = (Apub ^ B ^ Brand)
+>(Bpub ^ A1 ^ A2 ^ Arand) = (Apub ^ B1 ^ B2 ^ Brand)

-*-If Ahooked was revealed, how an attacker can guess A from Ahooked?*
-*1. Before start, Let's simplify things to bit-level.
-Everything is True or False, not integer*
-*2. Firstly, Assume C is False, and A is True.*
-*3. The result of A NAND C is True, and the result of A OR C is True.
-Therefore, Ahooked is False*
-*4. Second, Assume C is False(same), and A is False*
-*5. The result of A NAND C is True, but the result of A OR C is False.
-Therefore, Ahooked is True*
-*6. This kind of guess-attack is possible in case C is True as well*
-*7. To prevent this kind of attack, Arand is necessary.
-If Arand is XORed, There is no way to guess the value of A because it can be either True or False(and both of them are equally probable).
-This is exactly how one-time pad work*
-*8. Moreover, because C was not used directly, there is no way to drag out(or other kinds of guesswork) C from Apub*

 #License